Battle of Salamis: Opening phase

-The main battle
+Main battle

 The details of the rest of the battle are generally sketchy, and no one involved would have had a view of the entire battlefield.
 Triremes were generally armed with a large ram at the front, with which it was possible to sink an enemy ship, or at least disable it by shearing off the banks of oars on one side.
 If the initial ramming was not successful, marines boarded the enemy ship and something similar to a land battle ensued.
 Both sides had marines on their ships for this eventuality; the Greeks with fully armed hoplites; the Persians probably with more lightly armed infantry.

 Across the battlefield, as the first line of Persian ships was pushed back by the Greeks, they became fouled in the advancing second and third lines of their own ships.
 On the Greek left, the Persian admiral Ariabignes (a brother of Xerxes) was killed early in the battle; left disorganised and leaderless, the Phoenician squadrons appear to have been pushed back against the coast, many vessels running aground.
-In the centre, a wedge of Greek ships pushed through the Persians lines, splitting the fleet in two.
+In the centre, a wedge of Greek ships pushed through the Persians' lines, splitting the fleet in two.

 According to Plutarch, Ariabignes was killed by Ameinias and Socles (Σωκλής) of Pallene.
 When Ariabignes attempted to board on their ship, they hit him with their spears, and thrust him into the sea.
 Plutarch also mentions that it was Artemisia who recognized Ariabignes' body floating among the shipwrecks and brought it back to Xerxes.